zm1990s/dify-docs/en/getting-started/install-self-hosted/environments.md

 * UPLOAD_FILE_SIZE_LIMIT:

   Upload file size limit, default 15M.
+*   UPLOAD_FILE_BATCH_LIMIT

+    The maximum number of files that can be uploaded at a time, default 5.
 * TENANT_DOCUMENT_COUNT:

   Number of files that can be uploaded per tenant, default 100.

+#### Multi-modal Model Configuration

+*   MULTIMODAL_SEND_IMAGE_FORMAT

+    The format of the image sent when the multi-modal model is input, the default is `base64`, optional `url`.
+    The delay of the call in `url` mode will be lower than that in `base64` mode.
+It is generally recommended to use the more compatible `base64` mode.
+    If configured as `url`, you need to configure `FILES_URL` as an externally accessible address so that the multi-modal model can access the image.

+*   UPLOAD_IMAGE_FILE_SIZE_LIMIT

+    Upload image file size limit, default 10M.

 #### Sentry Configuration